mesosphere/d2iq-engineering-blog/content/posts/f5-k8s-lb-svc/index.md

 date: 2022-11-17T00:35:56-05:00
 featured: false
 tags: [loadbalancer]
-excerpt: Learn how to configure a kubernetes cluster to provision a service of type LoadBalancer with F5 BIG-IP
+excerpt: Learn how to configure a Kubernetes cluster to provision a service of type LoadBalancer with F5 BIG-IP
 feature_image: feature.png
 ---